lofcz/LlmTornado/README.md

 var api = new OpenAiApi(new APIAuthentication("YOUR_API_KEY")); // create object manually
 ```

-You may optionally include an OpenAIOrganization if you have multiple Organizations under one account.
+You may optionally include an OpenAiOrganization if you have multiple Organizations under one account.
 ```csharp
 // for example
 var api = new OpenAiApi(new ApiAuthentication("YOUR_API_KEY", "org-yourOrgHere"));